IRT-SystemX/dqm-ml/README.md

   You can use an optionnal field :
   - columns : The list of columns from your dataset on which you want to restrict the computations of metrics.
 If this field is missing, by default the metrics are applied on all columns of the given dataset

 The field ```datasets ```, can be a path to a single file  or a path to a folder.
-If the path points on a single file,  fhe file content is directly loaded and considered as the final dataset to evaluate.
+If the path points on a single file,  the file content is directly loaded and considered as the final dataset to evaluate.
 Supported extension for files are "csv, txt, xls,xlsx, pq and parquet".
 In case of csv or txt file,  you can set a ```separator ``` field to indicate the separator to be used to parse the file.

 If the defined path is a folder, all files within the folder will be automatically concatened along the rows axis to build the final dataset that will be considered for the evaluation.
 For folders, you can use an additional ```extension ``` field to concatenate only the files with the specified extension in the target folder.
-By default all present files are tried to be concatenated.
+By default, all present files are tried to be concatenated.

 For example: